Fuel: Energy

 1 MJ ≈ 0.28 kWh ≈ 0.37 HPh.

+(The fuel-air ratio (FAR) is the reciprocal of the air-fuel ratio (AFR).)

+λ is the air-fuel equivalence ratio, and λ=1 means that it is assumed that the fuel and the oxidising agent (oxygen in air) are present in exactly the correct proportions so that they are both fully consumed in the reaction.

 Nuclear

 Nuclear fuel is any material that is consumed to derive nuclear energy.
-Technically speaking, all matter can be a nuclear fuel because any element under the right conditions will release nuclear energy, but the materials commonly referred to as nuclear fuels are those that will produce energy without being placed under extreme duress.
-Nuclear fuel is a material that can be 'burned' by nuclear fission or fusion to derive nuclear energy.
-Nuclear fuel can refer to the fuel itself, or to physical objects (for example bundles composed of fuel rods) composed of the fuel material, mixed with structural, neutron moderating, or neutron reflecting materials.
+In theory, a wide variety of substances could be a nuclear fuel, as they can be made to release nuclear energy under the right conditions.
+However, the materials commonly referred to as nuclear fuels are those that will produce energy without being placed under extreme duress.
+Nuclear fuel can be "burned" by nuclear fission (splitting nuclei apart) or fusion (combining nuclei together) to derive nuclear energy.
+"Nuclear fuel" can refer to the fuel itself, or to physical objects (for example bundles composed of fuel rods) composed of the fuel material, mixed with structural, neutron moderating, or neutron-reflecting materials.

-Most nuclear fuels contain heavy fissile elements that are capable of nuclear fission.
-When these fuels are struck by neutrons, they are in turn capable of emitting neutrons when they break apart.
-This makes possible a self-sustaining chain reaction that releases energy with a controlled rate in a nuclear reactor or with a very rapid uncontrolled rate in a nuclear weapon.

-The most common fissile nuclear fuels are uranium-235 (235U) and plutonium-239 (239Pu).
-The actions of mining, refining, purifying, using, and ultimately disposing of nuclear fuel together make up the nuclear fuel cycle.
-Not all types of nuclear fuels create power from nuclear fission.
-Plutonium-238 and some other elements are used to produce small amounts of nuclear power by radioactive decay in radioisotope thermoelectric generators and other types of atomic batteries.
-Also, light nuclides such as tritium (3H) can be used as fuel for nuclear fusion.

 Nuclear fuel has the highest energy density of all practical fuel sources.

 Fission

 The most common type of nuclear fuel used by humans is heavy fissile elements that can be made to undergo nuclear fission chain reactions in a nuclear fission reactor; nuclear fuel can refer to the material or to physical objects (for example fuel bundles composed of fuel rods) composed of the fuel material, perhaps mixed with structural, neutron moderating, or neutron reflecting materials.

+When some of these fuels are struck by neutrons, they are in turn capable of emitting neutrons when they break apart.
+This makes possible a self-sustaining chain reaction that releases energy at a controlled rate in a nuclear reactor, or at a very rapid uncontrolled rate in a nuclear weapon.

+The most common fissile nuclear fuels are uranium-235 (235U) and plutonium-239 (239Pu).
+The actions of mining, refining, purifying, using, and ultimately disposing of nuclear fuel together make up the nuclear fuel cycle.
+Not all types of nuclear fuels create energy from nuclear fission.
+Plutonium-238 and some other elements are used to produce small amounts of nuclear energy by radioactive decay in radioisotope thermoelectric generators and other types of atomic batteries.